Going Mobile: Thick or Thin Client?

 So when building your own mobile or web-based app, ask yourself these questions:

 - Is your target audience using smartphones with Webkit-based browsers?

 - Will users need to access hardware features such as camera, compass, etc.?

 - Will they always have an Internet connection when using your app?

 If the answer to any of the above questions is no, start thinking about contingency plans for situations wherein the mobile user’s experience may be less than optimal or they don’t have the hardware necessary to run your app.
 No one likes an app—thick or thin—with usability and performance issues.

 For more information and a more detailed feature comparison between thick and thin mobile clients, check out The Battle of the Mobile Architectures: Will Thin or Thick Client Win?

 You can also check out my presentation Going Mobile: What’s Best for My Business, presented at the University of Chicago Booth School of Business for more information concerning the mobile technology landscape.
-Or download a free copy of the mobile e-chapter from my book Return on Engagement: Content, Strategy and Design Techniques for Digital Marketing.
+Or read my book Return on Engagement: Content, Strategy and Design Techniques for Digital Marketing.